 The -ism suffix can be used to express the following concepts:

-Both political and religious restraints can act as a hedge against anarchy and chaos.
+Both political and religious restraints sometimes act as a hedge against anarchy and chaos.
 Such repressions are usually good for the state but not so good for the individual.
 Old Chinese common law was severe; "steal an orange, lose a hand."
 Even more cruel and repressive conditions resulted from the caste systems such as in India, where people born into a lowly cast were permanently condemned to subservient poverty.
 Prohibitions against women and dark skinned races were once almost universal.
 But perhaps the most pervasive form of repression is elitism, which insures advantages for the wealthy.

 This has become so bad that we now live in a world where virtually everything is for sale to the highest bidder, resulting in the commodification of everything including the very planet itself -- the land, the water, and the atmosphere, as well as the plants and animals.
 This behavior is menacingly self destructive.
 And it is becoming increasingly apparent that unless it changes drastically and soon, this planet cannot sustain anything like 7 billion humans, much less the 9 billion that is projected statistically.